clean-code-craft-tcq-1/modular-c-sembooooo/README.md

 Also resolve any coding guideline violations.

 ## My Assignment Details:(Work in progress)
+--Excuse me for my grammatical mistakes.
+Wanted to write this file to let my intention behind splitting into a readable format.

 Divided it into the following units
 1. MajorColor